ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 # Dissecting phylogenetic signal

 IQ-TREE allows you to calculate the percentage of sites that support a given clade in a phylogenetic tree.
 Such measure is called 'site concordance factor' (sCF) and it is calculated using 2 inputs: the reconstructed phylogenetic tree and the alignment.
 In a similar fashion, it is possible to calculate the agreement at the gene level, the 'gene concordance factor' (gCF).
+These measures are complementary to classic branch support values, because they provide a full description of underlying disagreement among loci and sites.
 In this example, we will evaluate the sCF as follows:

 `iqtree -t PREVIOUS_TREE -s 50_genes.fa -m MODEL --scfl 100 --prefix site_concordance -nt 8`

 You can see the sCF values from the **`site_concordance.cf.tree`** file into a phylogenetic tree using FigTree.
 These values are shown together with the ultrafastboostrap in the labels at the nodes of the tree.

+More information on concordance factors in here: http://www.iqtree.org/doc/Concordance-Factor

 >- **Do bootstrap values and sCF agree?
 Why?**